WRONGFUL DEATH LAWYERS MASSACHUSETTS AND RHODE ISLAND

 Massachusetts and Rhode Island law allows persons that are injured by negligent, reckless or intentional acts to sue the responsible parties for compensation.
 When the injuries are so severe that the victim dies, the law allows the family to sue the persons and/or entities that caused the death for compensation.
 This type of claim is called an action for wrongful death.
 It’s intended to compensate the family for their economic losses and the suffering they have experienced due to the loss of their loved one.
 If you believe your family member has been a victim of wrongful death, it’s important to call an experienced Massachusetts and Rhode Island wrongful death attorney to discuss the family’s legal rights.
 The Botelho Law Group is the top premises liability attorney in Massachusetts and Rhode Island, serving Bristol, Plymouth and Norfolk counties.
+Contact the best Wrongful Death Lawyers in Fall River, Massachusetts at the Botelho Law Group to handle your case.
 Call (888) 269-0988 to schedule a free confidential consultation.

 What’s A Wrongful Death Claim?

 A wrongful death claim is a personal injury claim brought by family members when negligence, recklessness or an intentional act results in death.
 These are some examples of the types or accidents that can result in wrongful death claims:

 - Drowning in Swimming Pool;